Boycotting settlement produce

 We have read news reports that claim Quakers in the UK and Europe support a campaign to boycott Arab and Iranian goods.
 The reports are untrue and the quotes are falsely attributed to Quakers.

-New report: Trading Away Peace: How Europe helps sustain illegal Israeli settlements
+Trading Away Peace: How Europe helps sustain illegal Israeli settlements

 QPSW has joined with 22 other non-governmental organisations across Europe to launch a report, entitled Trading Away Peace: How Europe helps sustain illegal Israeli settlements [PDF: 1.7 Mb, new window].

-Trading Away Peace calls on European governments to adopt a range of economic measures designed to stop assisting settlement expansion.
+The report highlights inconsistencies in European Union policy towards the settlements and calls on European governments to adopt a range of economic measures designed to stop assisting settlement expansion.
 Recommendations include introducing a ban on the import of settlement goods, the exclusion of settlements from bilateral and EU level co-operation agreements and the introduction of measures to prevent financial transactions being made in support of the settlements.

 Take action on the boycott